What Is West Nile Virus?

 According to the CDC, since 1999 more than 50,000 people have been reported with West Nile virus in the U.S. More than 2,300 of those people died.
 Cases of West Nile infection spiked in 2018, with 25% more cases reported that year than average.

 As of August 2019, every state but Hawaii has reported West Nile virus infections according to the Centers for Disease Control.
 More than 2,600 cases were reported in 2018, resulting in 167 deaths.
 More than 1,600 of these cases had potential to infect the nervous system, marking them as more serious and potentially deadly.
 Indeed, 10% of the patients reported to the CDC with neuroinvasive WNV died in 2018.

 Birds are vectors (intermediate carriers) of the virus.
 As such they are important to the virus's life cycle and transmission cycle.
 For female mosquitos that carry WNV, a typical blood meal comes from birds.
 When mosquitoes feed on the blood of an infected bird, the virus can infect these mosquitoes.

 Birds make ideal vectors for WNV.
 That’s because they can circulate high levels of the infection in their blood.
 The infected birds themselves may or may not show signs of illness.
 Crows and Jays are some of the species most likely to die from infection, whereas most other bird species survive.

 How Do People Get Infected With West Nile Virus?

-The main way people are infected with West Nile virus is through the bite of an infected mosquito.
-Mosquitoes become infected when they feed on infected birds, which may circulate the virus in their blood for a few days.
 The virus eventually finds its way into the mosquito's salivary glands.
 During subsequent blood meals, the virus may be injected into humans and animals, where it can multiply and possibly cause illness.